apache/arrow/docs/source/cpp/gandiva.rst

 Common Types
 ------------

-To be succint, we describe the types in the following groups:
+To be succinct, we describe the types in the following groups:

  * Integer: ``int8``, ``int16``, ``int32``, ``int64``, ``uint8``, ``uint16``, ``uint32``, ``uint64``
  * Float: ``float``, ``double``